RESEARCH STARTER

 Overview

 The first US passports were issued to American travelers in Paris and London during the 1780s.
 Those one-page documents provided descriptions of their holders and stated the duration of the documents’ validity, which was usually three or six months.
 American travelers could also obtain passports for foreign travel from the cities and states in which they were residents.
 Foreigners planning to visit the United States during the nineteenth century had various ways of obtaining passports.
 Some governments refused to allow male citizens of military age and those with valuable skills to leave their countries.
 However, almost any person could walk into a French or Belgian consulate and obtain a passport for travel, as French or Belgian citizenship was not required.
 This system ended in 1858 when an Italian who fraudulently obtained a French passport by claiming to be British attempted to assassinate the emperor of France.
-After that date, no nation would issue a passport identifying its holder as a national of another country.
+After that date, no nation would issue a passport identifying themselves as a national of another country.
 This change began the gradual process of formalizing the issuing of passports.

 Meanwhile, until 1856, many US cities continued to issue passports to their own citizens who wished to travel abroad.
 By this time, the US Department of State had become concerned about this practice.
 Because of the slackness with which passports were being issued, European nations often refused to recognize them unless they were endorsed by local consular officials.
 In 1856, the US Congress gave the Department of State sole authority to issue passports.
 Government officials who issued American passports to noncitizens could be fined or fired.